Dini-49149/covid_19_air_pollution_food_insecurities/README.md

 * `models/`: May contain trained machine learning models.
 * `notebooks/`: Contains Jupyter notebooks for data exploration, cleaning, visualization, and machine learning.
 * `reports/`: Holds any generated reports or detailed analyses.
-* `results/`: May contains the output data or results of machine learning models or data analysis.
-* `src/`: May contains Python scripts or modules.

 Each directory may contain two sub-directories `Air Pollution` and `Food Insecurities`: